wp-plugins/feedbackstr-easyshare/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.0.0

-Integrate your Feedbackstr.com feedback tab or your entire survey into your Wordpress page.
-You can also change all tab settings directly on the Wordpress administration area.
+Integrate your Feedbackstr.com feedback tab or your entire survey into your Wordpress page and change all tab settings directly on the Wordpress admin area.

 == Description ==